darsain/imagesloaded/README.md

 ### isDone

-Boolean flag which is `true` when loading is done with all images successfully loaded.
+Boolean flag which is `true` when loading is done, and all images have loaded successfully.

 ### isFailed

-Boolean flag which is `true` when loading is done with some broken images.
+Boolean flag which is `true` when loading is done with some or all images broken.

 ## Usage

-Using callback binding methods.
+Using callback binding methods:

 ```js
 var imgLoading = ImagesLoaded(document);